-PD-MitoQUANT research activities and statistical analysis of data generated will take place in Ireland, France, Belgium, Italy, Germany, United Kingdom, Denmark, Netherlands and Israel.
-No work will take place until approval of the appropriate local and/or national ethics committees has been granted, which will include all the necessary and appropriate permissions to access participants and data, ensuring that the research complies with national and EU directives.
-In this regard, best practice guidelines will be employed and therefore all work conducted will align with the Commission's ethical principles for Horizon 2020.
-As established in the Consortium

-Agreement (CA), each partner agrees to comply with all obligations and requirements of its corresponding national data protection legislation and GDPR requirements; providing all legal documents and certifications, required for compliance with such legislation, to the consortium Data Coordinator (RCSI) for data protection control.
+PD-MitoQUANT research activities and statistical analysis of data generated takes place in Ireland, France, Belgium, Italy, Germany, United Kingdom, Denmark, Netherlands and Israel.
+No work occurred until approval of the appropriate local and/or national ethics committees was granted, which includes all the necessary and appropriate permissions to access participants and data, ensuring that the research complies with national and EU directives.
+In this regard, best practice guidelines have been and will be employed and therefore all work conducted aligns with the Commission's ethical principles for Horizon 2020.
+As established in the Consortium Agreement (CA), each partner agrees to comply with all obligations and requirements of its corresponding national data protection legislation and GDPR requirements; providing all legal documents and certifications, required for compliance with such legislation, to the consortium Data Coordinator (RCSI) for data protection control.